 According to the video's description, this footage came from Maasai Mara, a large game reserve on the border between Kenya and Tanzania, adjacent to the well-known Serengeti National Park, sharing a natural grassland many of Africa's most famous creatures call home.
 Apparently back in 2015 when this was shot, it wasn't out of the ordinary to park and let cheetahs crawl on your vehicle, but the description mentions that park rangers no longer allow this for obvious reasons.
 As beautiful and as docile as these big cats may seem, it only takes a split second for them to feel startled and attack.

-Another reason to avoid this kind of thing is simply because the animals will lose some of their fear of humans, which could get them into trouble down the line.
-It is the same reason rangers eventually made tourists stop feeding the bears in Yellowstone years ago after it was common practice.
-We are just glad to see neither tourists nor animals were hurt in this admittedly humorous encounter.
+Additionally, this type of maneuver could contribute to animals losing some of their fear of humans, which could lead to trouble down the line.
+Similarly, rangers made tourists stop feeding bears in Yellowstone years ago after being common practice for so long.
+But as for this video, we're just happy to know that neither the tourists nor the animals were hurt in this nerve-wracking encounter.